 Agriculture is important to the BiH economy through its contributions to employment, food production and GDP.
 More than half of the total population of BiH lives in rural areas (2018) and employment in the primary agricultural sector accounts for nearly 20 percent of total employment.
 Part-time employment in the agricultural sector stands at around 20 percent of all agricultural employment.
 In both entities, the largest share of people working in the agricultural sector is people aged between 45 and 54 years, indicating an aging labor force in the sector.
 The contribution of primary agriculture to GDP is around 6 percent (2017) and has been declining over time in line with BiH’s gradual structural transformation.
 The sector’s contribution to GDP and employment are higher when looking at the entire agri-food system, including processing and services.
 The agri-food sector is the most important manufacturing industry in BiH, leading in terms of turnover (23 percent of total manufacturing turnover) and employment, as well as in its geographic footprint in rural areas.
 In the context of the COVID-19 pandemic, agriculture’s importance as provider of livelihood support and social safety nets has proven to be critical.

-The comparative advantage of BiH’s agriculture sector lies in its closeness to the EU common market.
+The comparative advantage of the agriculture sector in BiH lies in its closeness to the EU common market.
 Agricultural products represent approximately nine percent of total exports.
 In 2018, agri-food imports totaled USD 1.89 billion and exports were valued at USD 533 million.
-Fruit and vegetables, some cereals and some industrial crops, and beverages account for the majority of BiH’s agricultural exports.
+Fruit and vegetables, some cereals and some industrial crops, and beverages account for the majority of the agricultural exports of BiH.
 In particular, BiH is a competitive producer of ware potato, pepper, cucumber and cabbage.
 It is also among the most competitive producers of raspberries, plums, and competitive for apples, cherries, peaches, and strawberries among the EU, the Commonwealth of Independent States (CIS), and the Central European Free Trade Agreement (CEFTA) countries.
 Although there is limited data for each specific agricultural product, the trade data from the RS yearbook 2020 identifies dairy products and eggs, and fruit and vegetable as the top two trade categories in the agriculture sector.
 The export value of dairy products and eggs (BAM 53 million) was about 50% more than the import value (BAM 35 million) in 2019, and the export and import value of fruit and vegetable were almost even (BAM 76 vs. 78 million).
 BiH has made good progress in meeting EU requirements to access the EU common market and can export potatoes to the EU since 2014 and poultry meat since 2019.
 The CEFTA agreement, which was signed on December 2006, includes Albania, BiH, Kosovo, Moldova, Montenegro, North Macedonia, and Serbia.
 BiH is well positioned in terms of market openness, access to inputs, and overall market potential.

 Despite its importance and comparative advantages, the agriculture sector is operating below its potential.
 BiH’s agriculture sector is characterized by land fragmentation, low productivity, and low competitiveness for other than the products highlighted above.
 The sector development is impeded by the large number of agricultural holdings and highly fragmented small farming plots.
 Over 50 percent of all farms operate on less than 2 hectares.
 Land consolidation to create larger, more productive farm units is limited.
 On productivity, the value of agricultural output per hectare is the lowest of the Western Balkan countries.
 The value added per agricultural workers is the second lowest in the Western Balkan region despite some modest improvements.
 Furthermore, weak compliance and underdeveloped mechanisms and services related to ensuring food safety and adhering to sanitary and phytosanitary standards also limit the competitiveness of BiH’s agri-food products.